Wage Garnishments and Child Support

 Typically, a parent's wages are only garnished if he or she is severely in arrears.
 This means being behind on payments.
 While not every parent who pays child support or who has been late on a payment or two is subjected to wage garnishments, understanding how the process evolves from beginning to end will help you to more clearly understand how to stop wage garnishments, if that is indeed necessary.

-The law allows employers to garnish up to 50% to 65% of an employee's disposable income for child support payments.
+The law allows employers to garnish up to 50 percent to 65 percent of an employee's disposable income for child support payments.
 The amount of garnished wages varies, but it's mostly dependent on whether a spouse is supporting another spouse/child.
 The process for garnishing a parent's wages is as follows:

 - An employer receives a letter that expressly requires the company to garnish the wages of one of their employees.
 The letter will include a copy of the court order establishing child support payments.